mchalapuk/prego/README.md

 Contradicting Official Documentation
 ------------------------------------

-In "Effective Go", which is a part of official documentation of Go language, it is suggested that
+In document titled "Effective Go", which is a part of official documentation of Go language, it is suggested that
 [functions should avoid panic](http://golang.org/doc/effective_go.html#panic).
 This library contradicts that guideline.